• Skip to primary navigation

 honey dijon sauce

 If you love that flavor of a rich barbecue sauce, you have to try this sauce.
-This is a simple version of my honey barbecue sauce.
+This is a simple version of my honey barbecue sauce from my slow cooker brisket recipe.

 It conjures up thoughts of sunshine and backyard cookouts.